 The bass clarinet is considerably larger than the Bb clarinet - more than a meter (approximately 40 inch) tall, having keys of nearly half a meter (20 inch) in length.
-The barrel is an S-bent metal piece, and the bell is bent up and forward like a saxophone's.
-The instrument is much to heavy to hold in your hands while you play so you either use the thorn (pointy or with a rubber ball) or a special carrying construction usually fixed around shoulders and chest.
+At a bass clarinet the "barrel" is an S-bent metal tube, and the bell is also metal and bent up and forward like a saxophone's.
+The instrument is much too heavy to hold in your hands for a longer time while you play, so you either use the thorn (pointy or with a rubber ball) or a special carrying construction usually fixed around shoulders and chest.

 Noted in B flat, violin clef

 The bass clarinet notes are written in B flat, usually in the violin clef (rarely in the basso clef), it just sounds an octave lower than the Bb clarinet.
+To be very exact, the composer would write a little 8 right under the treble clef, indicating exactly that.
 There are no A bass clarinets, nevertheless some composers require them (exactly when the Soprano clarinet player changes his instruments from Bb to A, because we go to #-keys).
 The bass clarinet player has to transpose then.
 In contrast to the soprano clarinet's voice, that is possible with bass clarinets, since there are only few extremely quick movements and "jumps" required.
 The bass clarinet usually has calmer movements - comparable to the contrast between violine and violoncello.

 - 4 special bass keys

 The bass clarinet's tone range is wider than any other wind instrument's - it can play as low as a bassoon (in order to make it possible to play bassoon-voices, the instrument makers use four additional keys; the professional instruments therefore reach down to deep C - that sounds as B flat), and as high up as a soprano clarinet.